fluxprotocol/oracle-validator-node/README.md

 ## Installation

-The validator node requires you to have node.js installed.
+The validator node requires you to have node.js installed (This project has been developed and tested on `v14.15.4`).
 After installing you can run:

 ```Bash
 npm install